Shending-Help/apartments-api/README.md

     This command will download necessary Docker images, build custom images (if applicable), and start the containers in detached mode.(omit -d first time to see logs)

 2. **Accessing the Application**:
     - The API service will be accessible at [http://localhost:8080](http://localhost:8080).
+You can use Swagger UI to interact with the API. it is available at [http://localhost:8080/api-docs](http://localhost:8080/api-docs).
     - The UI service will be accessible at [http://localhost:4200](http://localhost:4200).

 3. **Stopping the Application**: